-Recommendation - This is not unusual in organizations of your size and under these conditions, the most effective controls lie in the board's knowledge of matters relating to the organization's operations.
+Recommendation - The most effective controls lie in the board's knowledge of matters relating to the organization's operations.
 Board members should periodically review documentation supporting individual transactions.

 Management's Response - The District is aware of the condition and will add controls where feasible.